-The university has been following the advice and guidance of public health agencies and government directives on social distancing to prevent the spread of COVID-19.
-We are taking this and other precautionary steps to ensure the continued health and safety of all members of our community.
+- The university is continuing to follow the advice and guidance of public health agencies and government directives on social distancing to prevent the spread of COVID-19.

-Yes.
+- Yes.
 If you have applied to graduate, and have completed your program requirements successfully, you will still graduate and be awarded your degree/certificate.
-Your confirmed eligibility will be emailed to you by Curriculum Advising.
-This email will include a link to register.

-Graduating students will still have the opportunity to cross the convocation stage.
-Once plans for future convocation ceremonies are finalized, the university will reach out to invite graduates to participate.
+- Fall and spring 2020 graduates will be given the opportunity to cross the convocation stage.
+Once plans for 2021 convocation ceremonies are finalized in the coming months, the university will reach out to invite all of our 2020 graduates to participate in the upcoming ceremonies.

 - In the near future, we will be reaching out to our 2020 grads to gather their input in the future planning of convocation ceremonies.